splorp/tersus/readme.txt

 The Tersus theme is absolutely free and conveniently licensed under GPLv3.
 You may use it for personal or commercial projects, as you see fit.
-Please refer to the license document included with the source for more information.
+Please refer to the license included with the source for more information.

 https://github.com/splorp/tersus/blob/master/license.txt

-Copyright © 2010–2022 Chris Harrison, Grant Hutchinson, Dan Rubin, Andy van der Raadt
+Copyright © 2010–2022 Harrison, Hutchinson, Rubin, van der Raadt

 The Normalize.css stylesheet included with Tersus has been made available under an MIT License.